 How to listen to your gut (literally) and heal so you can poop like a deity

 In this article we will review all of the priorities for healing your digestive center.
 In the words of the famous Dr. Bernard Jensen, Father of Colonics: “Death begins in the colon.”
 What this morbid quote also means is that life begins in the colon, too.
 This is why healing your center should be your first health priority.
-Use the following points along with your functional medicine doctor (or team) to develop a specific action plan that addresses your particular needs and your Manipura (3rd chakra) will shine bright for many years to come.
+Use the following points along with your functional medicine doctor (or team) to develop a specific action plan that addresses your particular needs and your gut will thank you for many years to come.

 example, removing the seeds of tomatoes or cooking them if you react to tomato